Fiorentina's Duncan names ex-Inter Milan star Motta as his role model | Goal.com

 "A midfielder to whom I would steal something?
 Khedira of Juve," the 27-year old Ghanaian continued.

-"He has an hallucinatory tactical sense.
-It is no coincidence that he is world champion."
+"He has a hallucinatory tactical sense.
+It is no coincidence that he is a world champion."

 Duncan is a January loan signing from Sassuolo and has clocked 151 minutes for Fiorentina after recovering from a hamstring injury.